run-llama/llama_index/docs/core_modules/agent_modules/tools/usage_pattern.md

 # Usage Pattern

-Our Tool Specs and Tools can be imported from the `llama-hub` package.
+LlamaHub Tool Specs and Tools can be imported from the `llama-hub` package.
 They can be plugged into our native agents, or LangChain agents.

+## Using with our Agents

 To use with our OpenAIAgent,
 ```python